cemk/procrastilink/readme.md

 ### 2. Posting link to the app
 For now, you need the [Workflow](http://workflow.is) app to post the URLs to the app.
 You can then [install this workflow](https://workflow.is/workflows/918e6365d1d34c7abd7b4beca5951e3a) and get started.

+**NEW!** Now ProcrastiLink shows a notification for successful requests, and errors for unsuccessful ones.
+Like real apps should.

 # About Kirby